pe1995/MUST.jl/README.md

 ```
 $ julia --project monitor.jl grid_t5777g44m00
 ```
 or send to the background with `nohup`.
+You can look at the results by calling `monitoring = MUST.reload(MUST.WatchDog, "grid_t5777g44m00", folder=datafolder)`, or by simply using the `examples/initial_models/progress.jl` notebook, which provides a nice interface.

 --------------